Saying YES to your Wedding Dress

-Almost 6 months before our wedding, we had crossed off some big items on our wedding planning checklist: the venue, the wedding party members, and THE DRESS!
+Almost 6 months before our wedding, we have crossed off some big items on our wedding planning checklist: the venue, the wedding party members, and THE DRESS!

 Yes, yes; I have said yes to my wedding dress.
 It was a great experience to have with my mom and sister; I am so happy to have them be apart of this task and to have helped me checked another item off the planning list.

 For most, finding their perfect wedding dress is something they have dreamed of since they were little girls.
 For me, this was not the case.
 I know my everyday style, but what I wanted in a wedding dress was something I was not prepared for.
-I walked into the bouquet finding it very easy to feel lost in the racks upon racks of white gowns.
+I walked into the boutique, finding it very easy to feel lost in the racks upon racks of ivory gowns.
 Then, I felt even more lost in the names of designs and cuts being thrown at me.
 What is an A-line anyway?
-And did you know the dresses are referred to as silhouettes?
+Did you know the dresses are referred to as silhouettes?

-If you are like me and shopping for your wedding dress is unfamiliar territory, I have a few tips to share that will make dress shopping a fun and painless experience, just as it should be!
+If you are like me and shopping for your wedding dress is unfamiliar territory, plus you had to consider your eczema during this decision, I have a few tips to share that will make dress shopping a fun and painless experience, just as it should be!

 Don’t Knock It ‘Til You Try It On!

 I was fortunate enough to be going through this wedding planning process with a friend.
-Her wedding date was before ours and I am grateful for all the helpful advice she had been lending me - one being her dress shopping advice: try on the dress, even if it is not the dress you vision yourself in; it may be the one you end up loving.
+Her wedding date was before ours, so she was always a couple of steps ahead of me in the planning process.
+I am grateful for all the helpful advice she gave me, especially her dress-shopping advice:

 When it comes time to try on dresses, you might be surprised by what ends up striking your fancy.
-I imagined myself in a very lacey and flowy dress - something very Stevie Nicks; something very un-traditional - but, just for fun, I decided to try on multiple different styles.
-I was pleasantly surprised by certain aspects of the dress I choose.
+I imagined myself in a very lacey and flowy dress - something very Stevie Nicks. very un-traditional, and possibly more colorful - but, just for fun, I decided to try on multiple different styles.
+I was pleasantly surprised by certain aspects of the dress I chose.

-The moral being, stay open-minded during the search of your dress.
+The moral is to stay open-minded during the search for your wedding day dress.

 When you find the perfect silhouette for your body type, you'll be happy to see how it fits!
 The right silhouette can help fake curves or slim down problem areas.
 Of course, if you have a good salesperson assisting you, they can help find the proper silhouette for you.
 I was lucky with mine; she picked out the dress I ended up choosing!